astral-sh/ruff/docs/configuration.md

 ## Command-line interface

-All configuration options can be provided or overridden via the command-line.
+Some configuration options can be provided or overridden via dedicated flags on the command line.
-Some of the most common have their own dedicated command-line flag.
-This includes the configuration options relating to rule enablement and disablement, file discovery, and logging level:
+This includes those related to rule enablement and disablement, file discovery, logging level, and more:

 ```shell
 ruff check path/to/code/ --select F401 --select F403 --quiet
 ```

+### The `--config` CLI flag

-Configuration options that do not have a dedicated flag can be set or overridden using the `--config` flag.
-The `--config` flag is most often used to point to the configuration file that you would like ruff to use, for example:
+The `--config` flag has two uses.
+It is most often used to point to the configuration file that you would like ruff to use, for example:

 ```shell
 ruff check path/to/directory --config path/to/ruff.toml
 ```

-However, the `--config` flag can also be used to provide arbitrary overrides of configuration options using TOML `<KEY> = <VALUE>` pairs.
+However, the `--config` flag can also be used to provide arbitrary overrides of configuration settings using TOML `<KEY> = <VALUE>` pairs.
-For example:
+This is mostly useful in situations where you wish to override a configuration setting that does not have a dedicated command-line flag.

+In the below example, the `--config` flag is the only way of overriding the `per-file-ignores` configuration setting from the command line, since this setting has no dedicated CLI flag.
+The `extend-select` setting could also have been overridden via the `--extend-select` dedicated flag, but using `--config` to override the setting is also fine:

 ```shell
 ruff check path/to/file --config path/to/ruff.toml --config "extend-select=['E501', 'F841']" --config "lint.per-file-ignores = {'some_file.py' = ['F841']}"